tsipkens/atems/README.md

 conda env create --file environment.yml
 ```

-This will create the `carboseg` environment.
-This will create a Python executable with the necessary dependencies to be used by Matlab .
+This will create the `carboseg` environment and the corresponding Python executable with the necessary dependencies to be used by Matlab .

 #### Loading the Python environment in Matlab

-The current distribution includes a function to help in loading the Python environment using:
+The current distribution includes a function to aid in loading the Python environment, using:

 ```Matlab
 tools.load_python;